gamer-ai/eletypes-frontend/README.md

 <img width="800" alt="Screen Shot 2022-08-23 at 12 52 17 AM" src="https://user-images.githubusercontent.com/39578778/186102830-4c664e9a-adfa-48dc-ba8c-e03df4e22ade.png">

+## For Devs

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm run build`

 Builds the app for production to the `build` folder.\

+### Pull Requests

+Create a branch with proper name example 'feat/your-cool-feature', create the pull request and add authors for reviews.
+Please include description with details.

 ## Sponsors